In the old days of business ownership, you had one way of engaging with customers: talking with them when they happened to come by your store.

 When a customer comes to your website and has a question about your product or service, how do you direct them to the answer?
 What about complaints and concerns?
 Many sites have an FAQ section, while others encourage customers to send them a message that they’ll get a response to—at some point.

 Instead, many companies are turning to chatbots to field customer requests.
-These AI- and machine learning-powered bots can accomplish 1 of 2 things, if not both:
+These AI- and machine learning-powered bots can accomplish one of two things, if not both:

 - Answer questions for customers without ever having to involve a human.
 (According to Intercom, a messaging platform service for businesses, their Answer Bot answers nearly a third of all questions before they make it to a human.)